jesus9ias/bcryptor/README.md

 ### 1.0.0

-* Hash with min and max 18 rounds.
+* Hash with min 6 and max 18 rounds.
 * Match hashed text.

 ## Next Release

 * Update Round cost range.
-* Match more than one has per selection.
+* Match more than one hash per selection.

 ## Contributing